How Curriculum Mapping Can Help Dental Schools

 Sofia: Your answer to curriculum compliance

-Sofia offers bespoke curriculum mapping capabilities for dental schools, helping them monitor and manage their curricula, while supporting their students.
+Sofia offers bespoke curriculum mapping capabilities for dental schools, helping them monitor and manage their curriculums, while supporting their students.

 And in the competitive world of dental education, Sofia will help course providers demonstrate their ongoing curriculum compliance.